Hydrogen in Queensland

 What we are doing

-As part of the strategy, in excess of $60 million has already been committed across multiple initiatives to help stimulate the hydrogen supply chain and support future hydrogen jobs in Queensland.
+As part of the strategy, more than $60 million has been committed across multiple initiatives to stimulate the hydrogen supply chain and support future hydrogen jobs in Queensland.

-As a deliverable through the strategy, in May 2020 the Queensland Government released the Queensland Hydrogen Investor Toolkit (PDF, 206KB) to assist investors planning to undertake hydrogen project developments in Queensland.
+As a deliverable through the strategy, the Queensland Government released the Queensland Hydrogen Investor Toolkit (PDF, 206KB) to assist investors planning to undertake hydrogen project developments in Queensland.
 The Toolkit, updated in 2022, provides an overview of the planning and information on other regulatory approvals in Queensland.

-In March 2021, an expert taskforce was appointed to fast track the establishment of a sustainable hydrogen supply chain and help accelerate the growth of the hydrogen sector in Queensland.
+The Government appointed an expert taskforce in 2021 to fast track the establishment of a sustainable hydrogen supply chain and help accelerate the growth of the hydrogen sector in Queensland.

 Hydrogen is also a key focus of the Ministerial Energy Council which brings together leaders from the energy sector, industry bodies, consumer groups, unions and government to discuss matters relating to Queensland’s energy sector.
 The council also consists of Renewables, Hydrogen Development, and Consumer Voice sub-committees.